 Patients who have only L-TGA with no other major heart problems, no symptoms and normal function of the right ventricle may not require heart surgery.
 They will need to be closely monitored for any changes.

 The timing of the double switch operation is important.
-If the left ventricle does not pump at high pressures for a long time its muscle will get weaker.
-In young patients, the muscle may need to be retrained to make it strong enough to act as the pump to the body.
+If the left ventricle does not pump at high pressures for a long time, its muscle will get weaker.
+In young patients, the muscle may need to be retrained to make it strong enough to pump blood through the body.
 This retraining may require surgeries before the double switch to make the left ventricle stronger.

-If the left ventricle goes too long without pumping at high pressure, it could be unable to be retrained and the double switch may not be possible.
+If the left ventricle goes too long without pumping at high pressure, it may not be able to be retrained and the double switch may not be possible.
 Continual monitoring of L-TGA is required.

-Some patients with L-TGA may require repeat procedures or surgeries, and some who have poor function of the right ventricle may eventually need a heart transplant.
+Patients with L-TGA may require repeat procedures or surgeries, and some who have poor function of the right ventricle may eventually need a heart transplant.

 All patients will need lifelong follow up with a cardiologist.